LucasMolander/Freestyle-rap-generation/README.md

 ## Example output
 Here are some lyrics generated from training on 99 Problems (Jay Z), Ni**as in Paris (Jay Z and Kanye West), Dirt Off Your Shoulder (Jay Z), Gangsta Rap Made Me Do It (Ice Cube), Where The Hood At (DMX), and X Gon' Give It To Ya (DMX):

-behind we lyrical his knock
+behind we lyrical his knock <br />
 bite us be him going clock

-sacred recognize they open
+sacred recognize they open <br />
 raw lethal he hard me registration

-it love or lying whole up
+it love or lying whole up <br />
 it's his brush her only rap

-is we ya it fearless door
+is we ya it fearless door <br />
 pyroclastic all remind his for

-they ya for his against real
+they ya for his against real <br />
 havin youll bougie us them feel

-myself bless she shoot your wit
+myself bless she shoot your wit <br />
 or his sat her don't your hit

+## Documentation
+[Here](https://lucasmolander.github.io/Freestyle-rap-generation/) is a link to the JavaDoc.
 ## Libraries used
 [Stanford POS Tagger](https://nlp.stanford.edu/software/tagger.shtml), [CMU Pronouncing Dictionray](http://www.speech.cs.cmu.edu/cgi-bin/cmudict), and [Apache MINA](http://mina.apache.org/).
 ## License